Political Science (POLS)

 POLS 5381.
 TOPICS IN COMPARATIVE POLITICS.
 3 Hours.

-This course will serve as a treatment of emerging and established nations.
+This course will focus on the specific aspects of comparative politics.
 (May be repeated for credit when topics vary.).

 POLS 5382.
 TOPICS IN PUBLIC LAW AND JURISPRUDENCE.
 3 Hours.